Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Proofs

-\begin{proof}[Proof of Theorem \ref{theo_strong_SDE}] Under the assumption of existence and uniqueness of the solution of Equation \eqref{SDE_strong}, it is enough to prove the convergence of the sequence of generators of $(X_{\lfloor M_t^N\rfloor}^N, t \geq 0)$, where $M^N$ is a Poisson process with rate $\kappa / \rho_N$, to the generator of $(X(t), t \geq 0)$.
+\begin{proof}[Proof of Theorem \ref{theo_strong_SDE}] Under the assumption of existence and uniqueness of the solution of \eqref{SDE_strong}, it is enough to prove the $L_1$-convergence of the sequence of generators of $(X_{\lfloor M_t^N\rfloor}^N, t \geq 0)$, where $M^N$ is a Poisson process with rate $\kappa / \rho_N$, to the generator of $(X(t), t \geq 0)$, evaluated in the $C_2$ functions $[0,1]\mapsto\R$ (see Lemma 19.27 of \cite{kallenberg2006foundations}).
+As $[0,1]$ is compact, it is enough to show pointwise convergence.
 Then the claim will follow from Theorems 17.25 and 17.28 of \cite{kallenberg2006foundations}.
-Recall the notations of Sections \ref{section_no_extr} and \ref{section_extr}, as well as \eqref{defpiN} and \eqref{defmuiN}.
-In order to simplify the computation, we will adopt the following representation for the law of $\bar{X}^N$:
+Recall the notations of Sections \ref{section_no_extr} and \ref{section_extr}, as well as \eqref{defpiN}-\eqref{defmuiN}.
+In order to simplify the computations, we will adopt the following representation for the law of $\bar{X}^N$:

 where the laws of $M_x^{(1,N)}$ and $M_x^{(2,N)}$ are defined as follows: